Andreas Bjelland: Full

 Bjelland made his full international debut in a 0–0 friendly draw with the Czech Republic on 17 November 2010 and played the full 90 minutes.
 He received his second call up 11 months later, when he was selected for a pair of Euro 2012 qualifiers against Cyprus and Portugal, in which he started and helped the team to wins.
 Bjelland scored his first international goal with penalty to seal a 2–0 friendly win over Australia on 2 June 2012.
 He was called into Denmark's squad for Euro 2012, but failed to make an appearance before the team crashed out in the group stage.

 Following Euro 2012, a metatarsal injury suffered on club duty with Twente saw Bjelland miss a year of international football and he made his return in a 2–1 friendly win over Georgia on 5 June 2013.
 He scored his second international goal in a 6–0 2014 World Cup qualifying win over Malta on 15 October 2013.
 Bjelland made regular appearances through 2014, but a knee ligament injury meant that failed to appear for Denmark between June 2015 and 11 November 2016, when he made his comeback playing the full 90 minutes of a 4–0 2018 World Cup qualifying win over Kazakhstan.
-Bjelland was included in Denmark’s preliminary squad for the 2018 World Cup, but was not named in the final selection, due to injury.
+Bjelland was included in Denmark's preliminary squad for the 2018 World Cup, but was not named in the final selection, due to injury.
 Bjelland's final international cap came in a UEFA Nations League match versus the Republic of Ireland in November 2018 and he ended his senior international career with 29 caps and two goals.

 Coaching career

 On 7 January 2025, it was announced that Bjelland had been appointed as assistant to head coach Morten Karlsen at Lyngby.
+In December 2025, together with Mikkel Jespersen, he was appointed joint-manager of the club.
+The pair guided the club to the 2025–26 Danish 1st Division championship and promotion to the Superliga.